elpato-dev/OSINT-compass/extension_guide.md

   - has to be configured to run periodically to check the database for alerts and send alerts out, when the criteria is met
   - written in Python

-The following image tries to illustrate the architecture
+The following image illustrates the architecture:

 ![oc_modules](https://github.com/elpato-dev/OSINT-compass/blob/main/images/architecture.png)

 ## Extending the API

-First here is another beautiful image of how our modules are integrated with eachother:
+The following diagram shows the integration of the modules:

 ![oc_modules](https://github.com/elpato-dev/OSINT-compass/blob/main/images/modules_engine.png)